justyna3773/justyna3773.github.io/index.md

 ## How to run models with WASM in the browser

-First, I would like to clarify that using WASM in the following examples practically means installing packages which contain WASM binaries.
+First, I would like to clarify that using WASM in the following examples practically means installing packages which contain WASM binaries or have been compiled entirely to WASM.
 Operations and functions which would run slower using vanilla JS can be rewritten in RUST and compiled to WASM, but JavaScript still interacts with WASM.

 - ### Transformers.js